 2. Section 2036(a)(1) Does Not Cause Inclusion of Assets Attributable to Gifts of Limited Partnership Interests.
 The bona fide sale for full consideration exception obviously does not apply to gifts of the limited partnership interests.
 The IRS argued that "the parties had an implied agreement that decedent would continue to enjoy the income from the family limited partnerships."
-Their argument was bolstered by the fact that the petition to the court for authority to implement the plan on behalf of the ward specifically observed that the ward would own all of the outstanding stock of the corporate general partner and that the reasonable management charge "will ensure that the award will be provided with adequate income to cover the ward's probable expenses for support, care and maintenance for the remainder of the wards lifetime ..."
+Their argument was bolstered by the fact that the petition to the court for authority to implement the plan on behalf of the ward specifically observed that the reasonable management charge "will ensure that the award will be provided with adequate income to cover the ward's probable expenses for support, care and maintenance for the remainder of the wards lifetime ..."